Insight-Group/MFIN7036/Data-Visualization.md

 ## 3. Problems

-After finishing data visulization, we found two unrecoginized words appearing in our frequency table and world cloud of Fosun.
+After finishing data visualization, we found two unrecoginized words appearing in our frequency table and world cloud of Fosun.
 Therefore, we re-examineed previous process step by step and ran the frequency of words in Bilibili tweets to do the rain check.
 The tables presenting the frequency of words in Bilibili tweets contains unregonized words as well.
 By checking the 'Variable Explorer' in Python, we discovered that these two unrecognized words are actually 'Chinese'.
 It shows the potential problems in the previous step, Data Reshaping and Preprocessing.
 It is always good to detect the problems in the early stage as it gives us the opportunity to correct the mistakes and stop loss in time.
 The process of analyzing natural language data would never be a smooth sailing and the most important thing is to keep going and moving forward.